 - School Councils

 - Student Transportation

 Government remains committed to moving forward with the legislative processes necessary to approve the regulations and proclaim the Education Act.
 This involves Bill 19, the Education Amendment Act, 2015, which must be passed before regulations can be finalized.
 Government also recognizes that school authorities require time to align their policies and procedures with the Act and its regulations.
-Once the comment period has closed, the government will work to proceed through the final stages of the approval process as expeditiously as possible.
+Once feedback has been reviewed, the government will work to proceed through the final stages of the approval process as expeditiously as possible.

 Regulatory Review: Background